 - 14:25-15:00 – Discussion and Close

-The Wellbeing Research Centre at Richmond University welcomed Ana Correa.
-Ana is a Research Fellow at the University of Surrey, where she obtained an MSc (with Distinction) in Economics.
+The Wellbeing Research Centre at Richmond University welcomed Ana Correa. at the time of the presentation Ana worked as a Research Fellow at the University of Surrey, where she obtained an MSc (with Distinction) in Economics.
 Prior to that she graduated with a First Class degree in Economics from Richmond University.
 She has published widely in her own right and has a rich research agenda in front of her in relation to programs in health, development and related areas.

-Sanjay Raja works as an economist with KPMG in London and prior to that was with the National Audit Office also in London.
-Sanjay earned his MSc in Economics from the LSE and left Richmond University in 2011 with a First Class Honors degree in Economics.
+At the time of the presentation Sanjay Raja worked as an economist with KPMG in London and prior to that was with the National Audit Office also in London.
+Sanjay earnt his MSc in Economics from the LSE and left Richmond University in 2011 with a First Class Honors degree in Economics.

 On October 5th 2016 Professor Paul Fisher delivered a lecture on the theme of central banking capabilities to a group of around 30 students and faculty at the Richmond Business School in Kensington, London.
 During the talk Paul focused on 3 inter-linked issues: